Dennis Man

-Dennis Man (born 26 August 1998) is a Romanian professional footballer who plays mainly as a right winger for Serie B club Parma and the Romania national team.
+Dennis Man (born 26 August 1998) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Eredivisie club PSV and the Romania national team.

-Man began his senior career in the second division with UTA Arad in 2015, and one year later signed for FCSB.
-He became an undisputed starter at the capital-based club, being named to the Liga I Team of the Year in the 2018–19 season and winning the Cupa României in 2020.
-Man joined Parma in Italy at short notice after receiving the 2020 Romanian Footballer of the Year award, with the move making him the most expensive sale of the Romanian championship.
+Man began his senior career at UTA Arad in 2015, and moved to FCSB in 2016.
+He was named in the Liga I Team of the Year for the 2018–19 season, and won the Cupa României the following campaign.
+Later in 2020, Man was voted Gazeta Sporturilors Romanian Footballer of the Year, before transferring abroad to Parma for €11 million—the highest fee ever received for a player sold from the Romanian championship.
+In 2025, after more than 130 appearances in the Serie A and Serie B combined, he signed for Dutch club PSV.

-Internationally, Man made his senior debut for Romania in March 2018 after being previously capped at under-19 and under-21 levels.
-He represented the latter side in the 2019 UEFA European Championship.
+Internationally, Man made his senior debut for Romania in March 2018, being previously capped at under-19 and under-21 levels.
+He represented his country in the UEFA Euro 2024, where they achieved first place in their group and advanced to the round of 16.

 Club career

 Early career

-While a junior at Atletico Arad, Man traveled to English club Manchester City for several trials, however nothing came out of it and later joined UTA Arad.
+While a junior at Atletico Arad, Man traveled to English club Manchester City for several trials, but nothing came of it and later joined UTA Arad.
 Man was promoted from the UTA academy in the summer of 2015, aged 17, and made his senior debut on 29 August in a 2–1 loss to Gaz Metan Mediaș for the Liga II championship.
 On 25 October, he scored his first goal for the club in a 4–0 away win over Bihor Oradea.